 Students must consult their faculty advisors to learn more about the specific ways in which the ExEd requirement is completed in their respective disciplines, to plan for meaningful work and service experiences that are relevant to their personal and career goals, and to follow the process for applying for ExEd credit.
 When students plan for an internship practicum, service learning, or corporate project they must complete fifty (50) hours for every one credit of experiential course work.

 Beyond satisfying the ExEd requirement, students are encouraged to explore additional experiential learning opportunities that foster critical thinking and that emphasize the application of real-world knowledge and skills.

 Nontraditional students who have returned to school after gaining experience in the work world should inquire about the Experiential Education Portfolio Policy.
 Work experience that can be documented (including military service) can serve as credit for the ExEd requirement.

 To further explore internship and service learning opportunities, students should contact Career Services, located in the lower level of the Rebecca Stafford Student Center.

-To learn more about Study Abroad, students should contact the Study Abroad office, located on the 1st floor of the Rebecca Stafford Student Center.
+To learn more about Study Abroad, students should contact the Global Education Office, located in Room 29 of the Rebecca Stafford Student Center.